Deforestation alert analysis#

 Some drivers perform automatic analysis; sometimes the geometry of the alerts poorly represent what you see in the VHR imagery.
 By using this module, you can redefine the geometry before exporting your results to perfectly fit the deforested area.

-Select edit geometry to open the edition interface (1).
+• Select edit geometry to open the Editing interface.

 Alternatively:

-Once editing is complete, select the finish edition button in the Metadata panel.
+Once editing is complete, select the finish edition button in the Metadata pane.

 Date#